Quansight-Labs/quansight-labs-site/posts/2021/04/rethinking-jupyter-documentation.md

 documentation; extensive usage of those make interactive documentation harder to consume;

-While It is possible to [run Sphinx on the fly when rendering docstrings](https://github.com/spyder-ide/docrepr), most Sphinx features only work when building a full project, with the proper configuration and extension and can be computationally intensive.
+While it is possible to [run Sphinx on the fly when rendering docstrings](https://github.com/spyder-ide/docrepr), most Sphinx features only work when building a full project, with the proper configuration and extension and can be computationally intensive.
 This make running Sphinx locally